 Water-level data are presented in alphabetical order by county.
 The primary identification number for a given well is the 15-digit site identification number that appears in the upper left corner of the table.
 The secondary identification number is the local or county well number.
-Well locations are shown in figures 9 and 10; each well is identified on the map by its local well or county well number.
+Well locations are shown and each well is identified by its local well or county well number on a map in this report (figures 9, 10 and 11).